 Where you want to live in Utrecht depends mainly on what you intend to do while living in Utrecht.

-If you are going to study or work at Utrecht University, I suggest finding a place in the eastern part of Utrecht.
-That will allow you to reach Utrecht University, or the University Medical Centre Utrecht, by bike within 15-20 minutes.
+If you study or work at Utrecht University, I suggest finding a place in the eastern part of Utrecht.
+That will allow you to reach Utrecht University or the University Medical Centre Utrecht by bike within 15-20 minutes.